szymonbcoding/wspin-liga-stats/README.md

 ## wspin-liga-stats

 Project contains scrapping data from "Noworoczna Liga Wspinaczkowa" page using Docker container (e.g deployed in GCP) and saving files in Firebase.
-Next steps of project are described in Jupyter Notebook _project.ipynb_.
+Next steps of project are described in Jupyter Notebook _project.ipynb_ - process data and create mp4 file with chart bar race videos.

 Result of projects: